Exporting data¶

 To see an example of migrations in action, export data already present in your installation.

-To export Repository content, use the ibexa:migrations:generate
+To export repository content, use the ibexa:migrations:generate

 command.

-This command generates a YAML file with the requested part of the Repository.
+This command generates a YAML file with the requested part of the repository.

 The file is located by default in the src/Migrations/Ibexa/migrations

-or in a custom folder that you configure.
+folder or in a custom folder that you configure.

 You can later use this file to import the data.